haframjolk/the-quest-game/README.md

 # The Quest for the Game

-## FORR3FL - Tækniskólinn vorönn 2020
+## FORR3FL - Tækniskólinn - tölvubraut vorönn 2020